 Effective teamwork is the crucial ingredient of successful businesses.
 Smooth processes within teams and harmonious relationships between co-workers increase productivity, generate better ideas and a more pleasurable work environment, and tackle any challenges more successfully.
 In the long run, these significantly increase the chances for the company to thrive in the market.

 Putting together a team of people might not be too difficult, but fostering productive teamwork requires a whole different set of skills.
 If you’ve ever been a member of a couple of teams (your answer is probably yes), you’ve undoubtedly noticed how every group of people is different.
 Some teams breeze through difficult tasks with ease, while others stumble or even fail to deliver.
+Carl Pullein, a team productivity expert shared some interesting tips and tricks on this matter in one of the In The Loop Podcasts:

 Why is that?
 What are the factors that influence teamwork effectiveness and foster thriving collaboration?